-No matter how you choose to approach a cocaine-addicted loved one, make sure you remember that addiction is a difficult thing to fight, but having a supportive network can make all the difference in the world for a person’s recovery.
+Regardless of how you choose to approach your loved one, make sure you remember that cocaine addiction is a difficult thing to fight, but having a supportive network can make all the difference in the world for a person’s recovery.

 Cocaine Addiction Treatment

 There are currently no FDA-approved medications to treat cocaine addiction, so treatment focuses on behavioral therapy techniques that have been shown to be effective.
 According to the National Institute on Drug Abuse (NIDA), the following have shown success in cocaine addiction treatment: